vijey18/MyMachineLearningRepo/MyMidTermProject/README.md

 -  The data analysis and initial modelling are in the file named DataAnalysis.ipynb
 -  Linear Regression details are in the LinearRegression notebook.
 -  XgBoost details are in the XgBoost notebook.
+- The scripts folder contain the .py version of the notebooks used.
+Please note that the docker in contructed to use the pickled model coming of of Xgboost modelling on the training data.
+- The notebook folder contains the notebooks that was used to model and perform EDA on the training data.

 ## How to Use
 1. Clone the repository named `MyMidTermProject`